yzjedu/cs151-pa2-LaurePatera/initial_design.md

     * Convert the variable continue to all lower case
 * If continue equals no,
   * Output to the user, “Player one lost (player_1_loss) times.
 Player two lost (player_2_loss) times.
 Player three lost (player_3_loss) times.”

+The part I'm most unsure about is I think I nested some of the if and while loops wrong, or could have done them differently.
+Otherwise, I feel pretty okay, but I'm sure I'll catch any smaller errors when I start actually coding.